donate now

 Our instructors design programming, gather materials, and commit themselves based on enrollment.
 Wild Earth commits to compensating our instructors and staff well before the program begins and enrollment is final.
 By following through on your financial commitment, you are supporting the work we do and valuing the time and labor of our staff in making our high-quality programming possible.

-Special COVID-19 Safety & Cancellation Policy
+Health and Safety Cancellation Policy

 Permalink.